howest-mct/2023-2024-projectone-ctai-SathvikaAlla/Docs/Feedforward.md

 # Feedforward Conversations

-## Conversation 1 (Date: xx/xx/2024)
+## Conversation 1 (Date: 29/05/2024)

-Lecturer:
+Lecturer: Marie Dewitte

 Questions for this conversation:

-- Question 1: V

-This is the feedback on my questions.
+- Question 1: Is it possible to have 2 different models for my project?
+If yes how would I connect them both?

-- Feedback 1: G
+- Feedback 1: Yes, it is possible.

 ## Conversation 2 (Date: xx/xx/2024)